emanueltewolde/emanueltewolde.github.io/_pages/about.md

   You can find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %} -->

-In below, ' - &alpha;&beta; - &#124;' stands for alphabetical author ordering.
+In below, ' - &alpha;&beta; - &#124;' stands for alphabetical author ordering, and '&#42;' stands for equal contribution.

 {% include base_path %}